 Leave No Trace Principles for Campers

-Whether you’re backcountry camping or spending the afternoon picnicking with your family in a state park, it’s important to follow proper outdoors etiquette.
-If you were once a scout or spent a lot of time outdoors while growing up, you’ve probably heard about leaving no trace principles.
+Whether you’re camping or spending the afternoon picnicking with your family in a state park, it’s important to follow proper outdoors etiquette.
+If you were once a scout or spent a lot of time outdoors while growing up, you’ve probably heard about Leave No Trace principles.

 It might be time for a little brushing up on these rules.
 Or maybe you aren’t aware of what they might be, so this will be new for you.

 To Leave No Trace simply means, leaving nature the way you found it.
 It’s an easy thing to do that just requires a little extra care on your part.
 Before you go camping with your children, sit down and go over these guidelines and tell them why they’re so important.

 Failing to follow these principles can ruin the experience of others in the future, mess with an entire ecosystem and even put wildlife and visitors in danger.
 Here are the 7 leave no trace principles that everyone needs to follow while camping out beneath the stars and great for setting an example when camping with children.

 Before you set foot at your campsite, it’s a good idea to know about rules and regulations and even knowing what the weather will be like during your stay.